+The undersigned are the parent(s), guardian(s), or person(s) in charge of necessary that It is the student receive (name of drug) , a physician-prescribed drug, during school beainnina intervals on (date) and continuina . (date) through

+(name of the student)

-The e undersigned are the parent (s), guardian(s), or person(s) in charge of (na ame of the student) It e student receive (name of drug) , a physician-prescribed drug, during school ervals beginning on (ough (date) and continuing adı ool District, or its authorized representative, ove to my child named above, in accordance instructions, and agree to: 3.
-4. 6.
-Medication by School Personne Make sure personally that county nursing service admit dispensed by the prescribing Make sure personally that the marked with the drug name which no administration should be submit a REVISED STATEM drug to the teacher IF ANY PHYSICIAN CHANGES.
-Release the School District District and all employees, a District from any liability conto the student.
-Request for the Administration of Prescription nel is submitted to the teacher. the drug is received by the teacher and/or inistering it, in the container in which it was physician or licensed pharmacist.
-The container in which the drug is dispensed is it, dosage, interval dosage, and date after all be given.
-TENT signed by the physician prescribing the Y OF THE INFORMATION PROVIDED BY THE tand the Board of Education of the School agents, and the representatives of the School necerning the giving or non-giving of the drug DATED this day of , 20 Parent/Guardian
+I hereby request that the School District, or its authorized representative, administer the drug named above to my child named above, in accordance with the prescribing physician's instructions, and agree to:

+- 1. Submit this request to the teacher. - 2.
+Make certain the Physician's Request for the Administration of Prescription Medication by School Personnel is submitted to the teacher. - 3.
+Make sure personally that the drug is received by the teacher and/or county nursing service administering it, in the container in which it was dispensed by the prescribing physician or licensed pharmacist. - 4.
+Make sure personally that the container in which the drug is dispensed is marked with the drug name, dosage, interval dosage, and date after which no administration should be given. - 5.
+Submit a REVISED STATEMENT signed by the physician prescribing the drug to the teacher IF ANY OF THE INFORMATION PROVIDED BY THE PHYSICIAN CHANGES. - 6.
+Release the School District and the Board of Education of the School District and all employees, agents, and the representatives of the School District from any liability concerning the giving or non-giving of the drug to the student.

+DATED this day of , 20.

+Parent/Guardian